-(3) Students who have not taken Physics C: Electricity and Magnetism and wish to take further Physics courses should consult the Department of Physics.
+- 2. When students are instructed 'not to take' a specific course and a generic 100-level credit is granted, this credit may be used to meet the prerequisite for any higher level course requiring the specific course in question. - 3.
+Students who have not taken Physics C: Electricity and Magnetism and wish to take further Physics courses should consult the Department of Physics.

-16 Admission Requirements by Faculty
+Admission Requirements by Faculty

-In addition to the general University admission requirements as detailed in §§13 and 14, each Faculty requires specific admission requirements.
+In addition to the general University admission requirements as detailed in Admission to Undergraduate Programs and General Admission Requirements, each Faculty requires specific admission requirements.
 These Faculty-specific requirements are outlined below for all categories of admission (i.e., high school, transfer, etc).
 Grade 12 courses listed below are based on the Alberta Education curriculum.